MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/common-errors.md

 InternalServerError|Internal Server Error (500)|(No error message, retry the operation.)

 ## Throttling
-Clients may receive 'Too Many Requests error (429)' when the number of HTTP requests in a given time frame exceed the allowed number of calls per API
+You may receive a 'Too Many Requests error (429)' when the number of HTTP requests in a given time frame exceeds the allowed number of calls per API.

 The client should delay resubmitting farther HTTPS requests in a way that comply with the rate limitations.